iagopacheco01/iagopacheco01/README.md

 ## About Me

 🎓 Hi, I'm **Iago Pacheco**, a student passionate about technology and innovation.
+I'm currently pursuing a degree in Analysis and Systems Development, constantly learning and exploring new technologies to build efficient and innovative solutions.
 📘 Currently specializing in **back-end development** and exploring its vast potential for building dynamic and efficient applications.
 🚀 My goal is to grow continuously and contribute to impactful projects that make a difference in the tech world!